ArtOfShred/RealBoundArmor/README.md

 ## Requirements:
 Real Bound Armor requires the following libraries are downloaded:

-Libraries should be installed standalone like a standard addon, not embedded in the RealBoundArmor folder.
 - [LibAddonMenu][1].

 Thanks to Judas Helviaryn from the ESO forums for the request and suggestion responsible for this addon being developed!